-- 16.1.1) See Bylaw 1, Section 5 for the definition of "Recognized" Sports. - The Board of Directors may accord a new sport as "recognized" when a minimum of 150 schools sponsor teams or individuals in the sport. - 16.1.2) The Board of Directors may accord a new sport as "emerging" when less than 150 schools sponsor teams or individuals in the sport.
+- 16.1.1) As specified in Bylaw 1-5-1, a recognized sport is one adopted by the Board of Directors and for which the OHSAA sponsors a tournament. - 16.1.2) While also a recognized sport, an emerging sport may be adopted by the Board of Directors.
+The emerging sport category was designed to provide an OHSAA tournament for a sport, while also establishing parameters to help facilitate growth of the sport.
 While in the emerging sport category, the sport shall be conducted as a "recognized" sport as follows: - a.)
-All applicable OHSAA bylaws and general sports regulations shall be adhered to;b.)
-Specific sport regulations, tournament regulations and a tournament series shall be developed and adopted, and - c.)
-A process for training and registering contest officials and for assigning officials to tournament contests shall be developed/continued and adopted and a director(s) of officiating development shall be hired. - However, as an "emerging" sport, the Board of Directors: - a.)
-Has the discretion to suspend compliance with General Sports Regulation 16.2, Divisions Determination (251 schools needed to add a second division); - b.)
-Has the discretion to approve regulations, tournament regulations and/or tournament procedures that help ensure the sport maintains solvency, and - c.)
-Shall conduct an annual review to determine if the sport shall continue as an "emerging" sport.
+All applicable OHSAA bylaws and general sports regulations shall be adhered to. - b.)
+Specific sport regulations shall be developed and adopted. - c.)
+A process for training and registering contest officials shall be developed/continued and a director(s) of officiating development shall be hired. - d.)
+Tournament regulations shall be developed and adopted. - e.)
+A process for assigning officials to tournament contests shall be developed/continued and adopted. - f.)
+The Board of Directors shall have the discretion to suspend compliance with General Sports Regulation 16.2, Divisions Determination (251 schools needed to add a second division). - g.)
+The Board of Directors shall have the discretion to approve regulations, tournament regulations and/or tournament procedures that help the growth of the sport and/or ensure the sport maintains financial solvency.
+Among the possible considerations are: 1.)
+Schools may be assessed an annual fee to participate in a tournament series; 2.)
+Schools may be provided no or limited reimbursements to participate in a tournament series, and 3.)
+Stipends for sites to host tournament contests may be limited.
+Note: There may be other considerations that are not listed. - 16.1.3) The Board of Directors may conduct a review to determine if the sport shall continue in the emerging sport category.
+Among the items the Board may consider for moving the sport out of the emerging sport category is whether a minimum of 150 schools sponsor teams or individuals in the sport.